List of One Tree Hill characters: Chase Adams

 Four years later, he was friends with Owen and came back to Tree Hill for Lucas' bachelor party (before his wedding with Lindsay), unwittingly getting set up with Peyton, which they used to make Lucas and Brooke jealous.
 Chase told Brooke that Owen was not returning to Tree Hill, marking the end to Owen and Brooke's relationship.
 Chase returns to Tree Hill to discover Owen has slipped back into his previous ways and offers to take over his job working at TRIC until Owen regains sobriety.
 Chase then asks Mia out on a date, which ends with them having their first kiss in Peyton's studio.
 He was also the inspiration for Mia's new song for her second album.
-In the Season 7 finale Alex ask him out for a date and kisses him just before he receives a text message from Mia wanting to get back together.
+In the Season 7 finale Alex asks him out on a date and kisses him just before he receives a text message from Mia wanting to get back together.
 Since they came back from Utah, he is now dating Alex.
 In Season 8, Episode 5, he breaks up with Alex because she lied to him about a new movie project.
 Alex and Mia then fight over Chase, before it is revealed that because of their decisions he no longer wants to be with either and is instead choosing to be by himself.
 At Brooke and Julian's wedding, he has "slutty wedding sex" with Mia.
 He then realizes he wants to be more than just a bar manager at TRIC after having a conversation with Mia the day after the wedding, and becomes a "Big Brother" to Chuck, one of Jamie's friends.
 In Season 9, Chase becomes friends with Chris Keller.
 He is also closer to Chuck and when Chuck's violent dad returns, Chase beats him with a crowbar to protect Chuck and is arrested, resulting in him being discharged from the Air Force.
 In the season finale, Chase is promoted from bar manager to bar owner of TRIC.